EmreCenk/Amazing-Engine/README.md

 ### Initializing built in shapes:
 Most 3d shapes have a general rule when initializing:
 * The first argument is an array that specifies the coordinates of the center
-* The second argument is an integer that specifies what the side length, radius, or height is For instance,
+* The second argument is an integer that specifies what the side length, radius, or height is:

-    for cubes, the second argument specifies the side length,
+  * for cubes, the second argument specifies the side length,

-    for pyramids, the second argument specifies the height
+  * for pyramids, the second argument specifies the height

-    for spheres, the second argument specifies the radius
+  * for spheres, the second argument specifies the radius

 * The third argument is what color you want the object to be
 ```python